PatelFarhaan/spot-platform-v1/README.md

 - [ ] Run terraform on EC2 through ASSUME ROLE
 - [ ] Regular S3 backup of the monitoring node data
 - [ ] Open LB for all availability zones and public subnets
+- [ ] ASG not autoscaling while launch template is modified
 - [ ] Define max servers and don't exceed the max at any cost
 - [ ] Dynamic node provisioning in Jenkins for running builds
 - [ ] Add Resource limits to docker container in compose file